 In addition to minimizing noise, prefiltering lets you focus your model on specific frequency bands.
 The frequency range of interest often corresponds to a passband over the breakpoints on a Bode plot.
 For example, if you are modeling a plant for control-design applications, you might prefilter the data to specifically enhance frequencies around the desired closed-loop bandwidth.

 Prefiltering the input and output data through the same filter does not change the input-output relationship for a linear system.
-However, prefiltering does change the noise characteristics and affects the estimated model of the system.
+However, prefiltering does change the noise characteristics and affects the estimated noise model of the system.

 For more information about prefiltering data, see the chapter on preprocessing data in System Identification: Theory for the User, Second Edition, by Lennart Ljung, Prentice Hall PTR, 1999.